clubPenguin420/InstaJsib/README.md

 # InstaJsib
-A fast paced, quake-like, instagib JS first person shooter using WebGL.
+A fast paced, quake-like, instagib JS top down shooter using WebGL and Phaser 3.